-- A minimum mark on the final oral examination about the hands-on experiment of 3.5 points (over 10). - A minimum mark on the final written exam about theory concepts of 3.5 points (over 10). - A final weighted mark on the course equal or higher than 5 points (over 10).
+- A minimum mark on the final examination about the hands-on experiment of 3.5 points (over 10). - A minimum mark on the final exam about theory concepts of 3.5 points (over 10). - A final weighted mark on the course equal or higher than 5 points (over 10).

-Finally, in case of failing the course, global score for theory or laboratory (if it is higher than 3.5 points) will be maintained for the next offering, unless the student voluntarily decides to retake the corresponding set of assessment activities.
+Finally, in case of failing the course, global score for theory or laboratory (if it was passed) will be maintained for the next offering, unless the student voluntarily decides to retake the corresponding set of assessment activities.